-In its 11th year the point-to-point 64km K2PD race starts at the corner of Black Mountain Road and Kennedy Highway and finishes on Four Mile beach in Port Douglas.
-The shorter 17km B2B race starts at the top of the Bump.
+In its 11th year the point-to-point 60km K2PD race starts at the corner of Black Mountain Road and Kennedy Highway and finishes on Four Mile beach in Port Douglas.

 Terrain: Dirt roads, single tracks, bitumen.
 Steep descent section and beach.